Quilt Appraisers

 - The signature and qualifications of the appraiser

-Choose an appraiser that is familiar with your type of textile.
-An ethical appraiser will tell you if they do not feel qualified to appraise your piece, or if it does not merit appraisal.
-It is unethical for an appraiser to charge a fee based on a percentage of value.
-Under normal circumstances, they will charge you a flat fee, usually in the area of $50.
+Select an appraiser who is familiar with your type of textile and with the market in which it would normally be sold.
+An ethical appraiser will tell you if a piece falls outside their area of expertise or does not warrant a formal appraisal.
+It is considered unethical for an appraiser to charge a fee based on a percentage of the appraised value; standard practice is a flat fee.